UPM-ROB-Lab/IJPR-2025/README.md

 # Integrating Kansei Engineering with GenAI: A Retrieve-Prompt Enhanced Conceptual Design Framework via Imaginal Thinking
 ## Introduction
-This work is based on our IJPR 2025 paper titled _**Integrating Kansei Engineering with GenAI: A Retrieve-Prompt Enhanced Conceptual Design Framework via Imaginal Thinking**_.
+This work is based on our 2025 paper titled _**Integrating Kansei Engineering with GenAI: A Retrieve-Prompt Enhanced Conceptual Design Framework via Imaginal Thinking**_.
 We propose a retrieve-prompt strategy leveraging imaginal thinking to assist in product conceptual design.
 This approach realizes the iterative optimization of automotive interior image.
 Below, we detail the implementation process of our method.
 ## Dependencies
 ### Requirements:
 Our code has been tested with: